 3) Design a system or components to meet desired needs;

-4) Identify, formulate, and solve engineering problems;
+4) Identify, formulate, and solve engineering and organizational problems;

 6) Function on multidisciplinary teams;